 (Fot.
 Getty Images)

 On April 22, 1970, Earth Day was celebrated for the first time in history.
 Two American cities, New York and Philadelphia, organized pompous celebrations.
 Speakers at Philadelphia’s Fairmount Park included: George Wald, Nobel Prize-winning biochemist from Harvard University, and Allen Ginsberg, poet, writer, voice of the beatniks, conscience of the counterculture.
 And Frank Herbert, the guy who had published his first great novel five years earlier.
 Before he wrote Dune, he had published short stories in fantasy magazines and had a solid reputation among literary critics, but he made his living mainly by writing speeches for a conservative senator.
-“Dune” launched a successful career as a short story writer and publicist, while the alarming story about a desert planet earned Herbert the sympathy of environmental activists.
+“Dune” launched a successful career as a short story writer and publicist, while the alarming story regarding a desert planet earned Herbert the sympathy of environmental activists.
 On April 22, 1970, at Fairmount Park in Philadelphia, Frank Herbert used a poetic metaphor to encourage everyone to “entertain a fiery love affair with the planet” and publicly vowed never to buy a new car.
 The crowd gathered in the park also encouraged people not to buy cars.
 The writer was convinced that consumer pressure would force automotive corporations to look for new, more environmentally friendly solutions and produce ecological vehicles.

 (Photo: press materials)